reekKiE/CompleteSuicideManual-En/English/chapter_5.md

 ### The track and the body should be at right angles

-You may get unlucky, and your hands and feet are crushed but not fatally, and you may have to rely on prosthetics for the rest of your life (Case 15).
+You may get unlucky, and your hands and feet are crushed but not fatally, and you may have to rely on prosthetics for the rest of your life (Case study 15).
 To avoid this, let your neck or chest lie on the track.
-Sometimes the body would get caught in the middle of the track and miraculously you would only scratch the skin a little (Case 14).
+Sometimes the body would get caught in the middle of the track and miraculously you would only scratch the skin a little (Case study 14).
 Therefore, making the body and the rails cross at right angles is the basic method of suicide on rails.

 ### Be prepared to pay huge compensation